breqdev/breq.dev/src/projects/blockchat.md

 # Technical Description

-At its core, a blockchain is just a distributed, public ledger, so I decided that the easiest blockchain application to write would be a chatroom.
+At its core, a blockchain is a distributed, public ledger, so I decided that the easiest blockchain application to write would be a chatroom.
 At the time, it seemed much easier than a digital token or currency system.

 I started by implementing the blockchain data structure.
 As the name implies, this is a chain of blocks, where each new block contains the cryptographic hash of the previous block, so that old data cannot be modified without also re-writing all of the new data.